-Subject code: 50512 Social and Political Thought in Maharashtra (4 Credits, 60 Hours)
+Subject code: C50512 Political and Social Thought in Maharashtra (4 Credits, 60 Hours)

-- 1. To acquaint students with social and political thought in Maharashtra. - 2.
-To discuss ideas of liberalism, nationalism, emancipation and socialism with reference to select political thinkers from Maharashtra.
+- 1. To study the social and political thought in Maharashtra - 2.
+To develop different perspective to understand theories of the thinkers - 3.
+To discuss multiple ideas of liberalism, nationalism, emancipation and socialism